 How does hysterectomy work?

-As the fibroids are contained within the uterus, surgical removal of the organ also removes the source of the symptoms.
-Bleeding symptoms are directly attributable to the uterus, andtThe pain symptoms associated with uterine fibroids are typically due to the fibroids coming in contact with nearby anatomy (bladder, nerves, etc.).
+As the fibroids are contained within the uterus, surgical removal of the uterus also removes the source of the symptoms.
+Bleeding symptoms are directly attributable to the uterus, and the pain symptoms associated with uterine fibroids are typically due to the fibroids coming in contact with nearby anatomy (bladder, nerves, etc.).
 Removal of the uterus has shown to reliably alleviate these symptoms.

 Is hysterectomy clinically proven?

-Hysterectomy has been proven to significantly reduce symptoms due to uterine fibroids.
+Hysterectomy surgery has been proven to significantly reduce symptoms due to uterine fibroids.
 However, the procedure is classified as a major surgery and carries a 3% risk of major complications.²

 How does hysterectomy compare to other treatment options?

 Hysterectomy is certainly the most invasive of treatment options for uterine fibroids, and the most serious type of surgery one can undergo for uterine fibroids.
-As with any surgery, there are benefits and risks that should be discussed with your doctor.
+As with any surgery, there are benefits and risks that should be discussed with your hysterectomy doctor.
 One benefit of hysterectomy is that once the uterus is removed, fibroids can no longer recur.
 Another benefit is that removal of the organ ensures that in the very rare event that the mass or masses were cancerous (it's estimated that between 1 in 2000 and 1 in 340 cases are cancerous), then the tumor(s) and surrounding tissue are removed all at once.
-Patients who undergo hysterectomy are less likely to need a repeat procedure than patients who choose UFE or myomectomy.³
+Patients who undergo a hysterectomy are less likely to need a repeat procedure than patients who choose UFE or myomectomy.³

-Risks of hysterectomy include blood loss and possible need for transfusion, infection during the surgery or at the incision site, among other major and minor surgical complications.
-Evidence suggests women who undergo surgical hysterectomy are more likely to require a blood transfusion than women undergoing UFE.² They also take longer to recover, resume regular activities, and get back to work, relative to those who choose UFE.³ Weaker evidence suggests a higher rate of major complications during hysterectomy as compared with UFE, but this point is debated.³⁻⁴
+Risks of a hysterectomy include blood loss and the possible need for transfusion, infection during the surgery or at the incision site, among other major and minor surgical complications.
+Evidence suggests women who undergo a hysterectomy surgery are more likely to require a blood transfusion than women undergoing UFE.² They also take longer to recover, resume regular activities, and return to work, relative to those who choose UFE.³ Weaker evidence suggests a higher rate of major complications during hysterectomy as compared with UFE, but this point is debated.³⁻⁴

 Is hysterectomy right for me?